 Three hundred and sixty five 4″x5″ Images

-I will be posting more than just my best 4×5 photos.
-Some in the photo industry warn to only show my best work on my web site.
-I feel I have plenty of excellent work in my portfolios and stories on my site.
-For my 4x5x365 project, I am showing everything, even images were I make mistakes.
+For my 4x5x365 project, I am showing everything, even images where I make mistakes.
 (Well, everything but completely useless film.
 If I ruin a piece of film and there is nothing on it, which happens, I am not going to waste your time showing a blank piece of film.)
 You can follow my progression as I sharpen my skills at shooting large format work.
 If you read the posts you can understand the challenges with shooting 4×5 and how I overcome them over time.

 Latest 4x5x365 Posts